 - Testosterone enanthate – because of the shorter half-life, testosterone enanthate injections are often once every 5 to 7 days.
 Again, the doctor may suggest a tweak to the dosing and schedule following a review of how well testosterone therapy is working for the individual.

 The doctor determines the testosterone shots dosage following blood analysis and physical examination.
-Hormone replacement clinic always customize testosterone therapy for each person to get superior and safe results.
+You can use a Hormone replacement clinic to customize your own testosterone therapy to get superior and safe results.

 How Do You Know if Testosterone Shots Are Working?